Best Hiking Watches for Backpacking 2025

 The Best GPS Watches are made by Suunto, Garmin, and Coros also making high-quality GPS hiking watches for backpacking, trekking, and hiking.
 Apple watches are not so good for as hiking watches, stick with Coros, Suunto, and Garmin.

-Are GPS Watches good for Hiking?
+Are GPS Watches Good for Hiking?

 All of the best GPS watches from Garmin and Suunto are great for hiking and backpacking.
 Watches that include a GPS, Altimeter, Barometer, and Compass give you everything you need for navigation when hiking with a watch